 Windows Backup and Restore

 When reading here, a question appears: which types of backup does Window Backup and Restore tool employ?
 From the above steps, you find there is not any information implying the specific backup type.
 As a matter of fact, a full backup is created.
-What's more, if you use this tool to make a full backup, subsequently created backups are incremental backups and no option is offered to change the backup types.
-Besides, a differential backup is not supported.
+What’s more, no option is offered to create incremental or differential backups.

 MiniTool ShadowMaker VS Backup and Restore

-After learning so much information about these two backup tools, it is likely that you want to know which one should be used for system backup or the disk backup.
-Let's see two obvious differences between them and then you know the answer.
+After learning so much information about these two backup tools, it is likely that you want to know which one should be used for PC backup.
+Let’s see two obvious differences between them and then you know the answer.

-1. As to backup types, MiniTool ShadowMaker can supports full backup, incremental backup and differential backup.
-However, Windows built-in backup tool provides full backup and incremental backup functionality but the differential backup feature is not included.
+1. As to backup types, MiniTool ShadowMaker can support full backup, incremental backup, and differential backup.
+However, the Windows built-in backup tool doesn’t provide the option for incremental or differential backup.

-2. MiniTool ShadowMaker is capable of managing disk space by deleting the specified backup versions with its Scheme feature.
-But, Backup and Restore tool creates incremental backups since the last full backup by default without any option to make disk space management.
+- It is capable of managing disk space by deleting the specified backup versions with its Scheme

 Hence, which one you should use?
 Of course, MiniTool ShadowMaker is more worthy of being recommended.

-In this article, we have told you the common types of backup: full backup, incremental backup and differential backup and the difference between incremental and differential backup.
-Then, you know MiniTool ShadowMaker supports three backup types and how to use it to create a full backup, incremental backup or differential backup.
-Besides, some information about how to make a full/incremental backup with Windows built-in backup tool, as well as the differences between these two tools are introduced.
-Just choose one tool based on your need and start to protect your PC.
+In this article, you know three common types of backup: full backup, incremental backup, and differential backup and the difference between incremental and differential backup, as well how to create a full backup, incremental backup or differential backup with MiniTool ShadowMaker.
+Right now, it’s time for you to follow the above steps to make a backup to protect your PC.